Eqcell/make-xls-model/README.md

 ## Introduction

-Excel files often [get messy](problem.md). ```make-xls-model``` is a tool to create a spreadsheet model based on provided historic data, equations and control parameters.
-The resulting sheet contains a model with proper formulas in cells and no other dependencies.
+Excel spreadsheets often [get messy](problem.md).
+Some forecast models we often create in Excel can be defined based on historic data, equations and forecast control parameters (growth rates, elasticities, ratios, etc.).
+These models can be generated in Excel file using ```make-xls-model```.

 In brief, we intend to:
 - separate historic data from model/forecast specification
-- explictly show all forecast parameters
+- explicitly show all forecast parameters
 - explicitly show all equations in the model
-- make a stand-alone Excel file with no dependencies or VBA code, just new clean formulas in it
+- make a stand-alone Excel spreadsheet with no dependencies or VBA code, just new clean formulas in it
-- try make spreadsheet models replicable
+- try make spreadsheet models replicable, overall.

 The script does not intend to:
 - do any forecast calculations outside Excel/OpenOffice